Coffins – Everything You Need to Know

 Some manufacturers will craft the frame of the coffin from a biodegradable material before printing images onto paper.
 This is then wrapped around and bonded to the box, allowing you to create any design you desire.

 For something more luxurious with the ‘wow-factor’, glitter coffins have become an increasingly popular choice.
 They are made bespoke and upholstered by hand.
 The chunky crackle glitter can be applied in a range of colours and capture the light during the ceremony.
 They are typically manufactured from MDF and then covered with a diamond glitter paper.
 If you’re concerned about the environmental impact of this, some manufacturers use non-chlorinated plastic glitter shards and 100% cotton-backed cloth.
 There are also biodegradable glitter options available.
-Prices at art at around £650.
+How much do glitter coffins cost?
+Prices start at around £650.

 Our quoted prices include the cost of a traditional, wood veneer coffin which is lined and fitted and has brass effect handles and name-plate.
 These coffins are suitable for both burial and cremation and are very popular with our families.
 We believe a coffin should be affordable but still respectful and traditional.
 Other designs with inlays and carvings are available at extra cost if desired.
 The coffins can be in oak veneer or mahogany effect.